kitzeslab/opensoundscape/docs/classifier_guide/guide.md

 This document is intended to serve as an introduction to the classifier training workflow and considerations that need to be made before diving in rather than a programming how-to.
 For more detailed instructions on **how** to use OpenSoundscape, see the <a href="http://opensoundscape.org/en/latest/" target="_blank"> documentation</a>.

-# How we use automated classification of sound
+# Uses of automated sound classification
 The purpose of a **classifier** is to take some data and assign a "class" to it.
 Let's say you have some audio data that you recorded in the field.
 You're trying to find some particular "classes" of sound: like a particular bird species's call, the noise of a chainsaw, or a chorus of frogs.

 In the example shown in Fig. 1, six different bird species can all be seen on a "spectrogram," or an image of a sound track which displays sound in terms of timing (x-axis), pitch (y-axis), and relative loudness (darker parts are louder).
 Note how different each of the boxed sounds looks compared to all the others.
 Animals in nature which produce sound are usually trying to send messages to other members of their own species.
 To do this, they must be identifiable from other sounds around them, and it must be clear whether they're saying something like "this is my turf" versus "look out, hawk!"
 This fortunately makes the task of human classification of sounds relatively simple (in most cases but not all).